paulzeitz/paulzeitz.github.io/_posts/2022-02-28-BAMO-is-in-two-days.md

 ---
 layout: post
-title: Lastest News
+title: BAMO is in two days!
-subtitle: BAMO is in two days!
+subtitle: Open proctoring sites
 ---

 Registration has closed for new proctoring sites.
 But if you are a *student* who wants to take BAMO, you still can!